Aminé: 2018–2020: OnePointFive and Limbo

 On January 16, 2018, Aminé was featured on Rejjie Snow's single titled "Egyptian Luvr".
 Aminé later released the single "Campfire" featuring Injury Reserve on April 6.
 After teasing a 2018 project release, the project, titled OnePointFive, was announced on August 14, 2018, alongside the cover art, tracklist and its release date.
 The album was released to the public on August 15.
 He was later a part of the soundtrack for the 2018 movie, Spider-Man: Into the Spider-Verse, with the song, "Invincible" on December 14.

 On February 26, 2020, Aminé released the single, "Shimmy".
 On May 29, 2020, Aminé released the single "Riri".
 On July 6, 2020, Aminé released the single "Compensating" featuring Young Thug, whilst announcing and revealing the cover art and release date for his second studio album, Limbo.
 On August 7, 2020, Limbo was released.

-2021–present: TwoPointFive
+2021–present: TwoPointFive, KAYTRAMINÉ and 13 Months of Sunshine.

 On October 25, 2021, Aminé released the single, called "Charmander".
-On November 3, Aminé announced on Instagram and Twitter that his mixtape, titled TwoPointFive, would release the following day on Friday.
+On November 3, Aminé announced on Instagram and Twitter that his mixtape "TwoPointFive", which he refers to as "[his] EPLPMIXTAPEALBUM", would release the following day on Friday.
 The following day Aminé would reveal the tracklist and cover art for the mixtape On November 5, TwoPointFive was released.

+On April 7, 2023, Aminé and Kaytranada released "4eva" featuring Pharrell Williams, the first single from their joint album "Kaytraminé".

+In October 2023, Aminé was featured in the track "C'mon" by South Korean singer Jini from the EP An Iron Hand in a Velvet Glove.

+In May 2025, Aminé released his third studio album, titled 13 Months of Sunshine.
+The project saw guest appearances from Leon Thomas, Toro y Moi, and 454, with production credits from Loukeman, Lido, Joy Orbison, and more.